Jet injector: Types

 A jet injector, also known as a jet gun injector, air gun, or pneumatic injector, is a medical instrument that uses a high-pressure jet of liquid medication to penetrate the skin and deliver medication under the skin without a needle.
-Jet injectors can be single-dose or multi-dose jet injectors.
+Jet injectors can be single-dose or multi-dose.

-Throughout the years jet injectors have been redesigned to overcome the risk of carrying contamination to subsequent subjects.
+Throughout the years jet injectors have been redesigned to overcome the risk of carrying contamination to successive subjects.
 To try to stop the risk, researchers placed a single-use protective cap over the reusable nozzle.
 The protective cap was intended to act as a shield between the reusable nozzle and the patient's skin.
 After each injection the cap would be discarded and replaced with a sterile one.
 These devices were known as protector cap needle-free injectors or PCNFI.
 A safety test by Kelly and colleagues (2008) found a PCNFI device failed to prevent contamination.
-After administering injections to hepatitis B patients, researchers found hepatitis B had penetrated the protective cap and contaminated the internal components of the jet injector, showing that the internal fluid pathway and patient contacting parts cannot safely be reused.
+After administering injections to hepatitis B patients, researchers found hepatitis B had penetrated the protective cap and contaminated the internal components of the jet injector, showing that the internal fluid pathway and patient-contacting parts cannot safely be reused.

 Researchers developed a new jet injection design by combining the drug reservoir, plunger and nozzle into a single-use disposable cartridge.
-The cartridge is placed onto the tip of the jet injector and when activated a rod pushes the plunger forward.
-This device is known as a disposable-cartridge jet injectors (DCJI).
+The cartridge is placed onto the tip of the jet injector and, when activated, a rod pushes the plunger forward.
+This device is known as a disposable-cartridge jet injector (DCJI).

 The International Standards Organization recommended abandoning the use of the name "jet injector", which is associated with a risk of cross-contamination and rather refer to newer devices as "needle-free injectors".

 Modern needle-free injector brands

-Diabetics have been using jet injectors in the United States for at least 20 years.
+Since the late 1970s, jet injectors have been increasingly used by diabetics in the United States.
 These devices have all been spring-loaded.
-At their peak, jet injectors accounted for only 7% of the injector market.
+At their peak, jet injectors accounted for 7% of the injector market.
 Currently, the only model available in the United States is the Injex 23.
 In the United Kingdom, the Insujet has recently entered the market.
 As of June 2015, the Insujet is available in the UK and a few select countries.

 Researchers from the University of Twente in the Netherlands patented a Jet Injection System, comprising a microfluidic device for jet ejection and a laser-based heating system.
-A continuous laser beam – also called a continuous-wave laser – heats the liquid to be administered, which is then launched in a droplet form across the epidermis and then slows down into the tissue below.
+A continuous laser beam – also called a continuous-wave laser – heats the liquid to be administered, which is launched in a droplet form across the epidermis and slows down into the tissue below.